hi-shekhar/TodoUsingMEAN/README.md

-"# todoMEANApp"
+# Todo MEAN Application

 A todo list implement using MEAN

+## Built With
+1. Mongo DB
+2. Express js
-Angular js 1.58
+3. Angular js 1.58
-Custom Pagination is integrated.
+4. Node.js

+## Features
-User has Option to add , remove  , edit  and update items.
+1. Add , Remove, Edit and Update items.
-User can also do undo when item is deleted.
+2. Option to Undo when item is deleted.
+2. Custom Pagination